King of Chemicals Manufacturers

 Activated Charcoal USP Grade Specifications:

-Activated Charcoal is the residue from the destructive distillation of various organic materials, treated to increase its adsorptive power.
+DEFINITIONActivated Charcoal is the residue from the destructive distillation of various organic materials, treated to increase its adsorptive power.

 Residue on Ignition: